vmallet/ida-plugins/README.md

 * [IDAFrida](https://github.com/P4nda0s/IDAFrida): IDA Frida Plugin for tracing something interesting.
 Plugin to generate FRIDA script.<br>
 _Updated: 2022 03 28 &nbsp;&nbsp; Language: Python_

+* [IDAFunctionsDecompiler](https://github.com/JCGdev/IDAFunctionsDecompiler): An IDAPython script to decompile all the functions of an executable and dump the pseudocode.<br>
+_Updated: 2022 09 13 &nbsp;&nbsp; Language: Python_

 * [IDAFuzzy](https://github.com/Ga-ryo/IDAFuzzy): IDAFuzzy is fuzzy searching tool for IDA Pro.
 This tool helps you to find command/function/struct and so on. (a la Mac Spotlight).<br>
 _Updated: 2019 12 16 &nbsp;&nbsp; Language: Python_